CMP-Rover/CMP-Rover/README.md

 I am an autonomous rover, my mechanical body is designed according to NASA’s standards.

-My main objective is to do rescue operations, discover dangerous areas, and a lot more!
+My main objectives are to do rescue operations, discover dangerous areas, and a lot more!

 ---
 Some of my videos: